|Teaching method||Contact hours|

 - understand how stability and properties of common food products can be influenced by changing experimental parameters, such as temperature, pH, or salt concentration;

-- design and perform practical experiments to test stability and properties of common food products.
+- perform practical experiments to test stability and properties of common food products.

 - active participation of the lectures;